sipss/GCIMS/README.md

     install.packages("remotes")
 ```

-You can install the package with:
+You can then install the package with:

 ```r
 remotes::install_github("sipss/GCIMS")
 ```

+Checkout our [Introduction to GCIMS](https://sipss.github.io/GCIMS/articles/introduction-to-gcims.html) to start.